 PCI compliance: payment card industry compliance is a set of standards and guidelines for companies to manage and secure credit card related personal data during and after financial transactions.
 PCI compliance is required by all card brands.

 Peak season: the time of year when more people travel to a destination and prices are usually at their highest.
 Also called the high season.

 Pet fee and deposit: a sum of money beyond the total rental rate which covers the stay of any pet and costs associated with it (i.e. cleaning).
 Pet fees are non-refundable, but pet deposits should be refunded if no damage has incurred during the stay.

-Pet-friendly: a property which allows pets to stay and is suitable for them.
+Pet-friendly: a property that allows pets to stay and is suitable for them.

 Phishing: cybercrime in which a target is contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking and credit card details, and password.

-PMS: property management system is a software which facilitates the management of rental properties.
+Property Management System / Property Management Software (PMS): a software that facilitates the management of rental properties.
 This includes reservations and booking calendar, guest communication, rates, listings on other channels, property information and more.

 Price per guest: pricing strategy where rates differ depending on the number of guests staying.

 Pricing structures: a system of offering different rental rates for different rental seasons.